ThePansmith/Break-The-Barrier/design/designdoc.md

 * Tier one drill
   * Belongs to the Tier one drill base
   * Crafted with wood and stone materials
-  * Brings clay, dirt, and some iron and copper ingots
+  * Brings clay, dirt, redstone, and some iron and copper ingots
 * Tier two drill
   * Belongs to the tier one drill base
   * Crafted with materials related to high pressure steam machinary
-  * Brings larger amounts of iron and copper ingots, as well as coal, tin and obsidian.
+  * Brings larger amounts of iron and copper ingots, as well as coal, tin, and obsidian.
 * Tier three drill
  * Belongs to the tier two drill base
  * Crafted with LV machine parts
  * First drill to require an actual fluid to launch, luberant.
    * Is a fairly simple one to start off.
  * Brings back more metals (now ores) and other stuff related to LV machinary, as well as nickel.
-   * This allows for crafting cupronickel, and thus the first EBF
+   * This allows for crafting cupronickel, and thus the first EBF and multismelter tiers.

 # Mods